 Cold and cloudy, it was a typical April day in Richmond.
-Richmond is a small historic town in the state of Tasmania, the southernmost state of Australia with just a sea body separating it from the South Pole.
-Colonial architecture, sandstone buildings, classical houses and huge lawns, walking through Richmond you could clearly feel how historic this small town was.
-Over 200 years ago it was station of one of the first European settlements in Australia.
+Richmond is a small historic town in the state of Tasmania, the southernmost state of Australia, with just a sea body separating it from the South Pole.
+Colonial architecture, sandstone buildings, classical houses and huge lawns – walking through Richmond you could clearly feel how historic this small town was.
+Over 200 years ago, it was station to one of the first European settlements in Australia.

-Walking out from the church I met an elderly Dutch couple.
+Walking out from the church, I met an elderly Dutch couple.
 Both of them were very friendly.
-We talked about my backpacking experience around Australia as we walked across a bridge that is said to be the oldest bridge still in use in the Australian continent.
-They told me how they had just retired and now they were on world tour.
-The lady talked about her work experiences in life and how she regretted working too hard and staying too focused and not enjoying the small things in life.
+We talked about my backpacking experience around Australia, as we walked across a bridge that is said to be the oldest bridge still in use in the Australian continent.
+They told me how they had just retired, and now they were on world tour.
+The lady talked about her work experiences in life and how she regretted working too hard and not enjoying the small things in life.

-I walked with that elderly couple till the road divided, there we had to take different paths.
+I walked with this elderly couple till the road divided, there we had to take different paths.
 One thing with such meetings is that you’re almost certain that you’ll never meet again.
-Talking to them I could feel a connection that we had.
-It’s strange how sometimes spending little time with complete strangers in remote corners of the world can find you answers to so many questions, questions that even you never realized existed.
+Talking to them, I could feel a connection.
+It’s strange how sometimes spending little time with complete strangers in remote corners of the world can find you answers t questions that even you never realized existed.
 And that’s why it was one of the strangest good byes of my life.
-We walked together for just 7 mins but those 7mins were enough to see deep into each other.
-As we departed the old lady looked at me and said ‘life is for living’.
+As we departed the old lady looked at me and said, ‘life is for living’.

 **For more short pieces visit Travel stories